 Bone Density -DEXA

 With DEXA, our doctors are able to detect osteoporosis before it occurs.
 Without DEXA, diagnosing osteoporosis generally only happens after a fracture when it’s reached the acute or advanced stage.
 If we find that bone density is lacking or diminishing, preventive actions can be taken immediately.

 The condition known as osteoporosis can commonly occur in individuals as they age, particularly in women.
-This condition is caused by the lack of calcium and specific bone materials, this can lead to brittle bones and possible fractures.
-Performing the test is quick, easy and painless.
+This condition is caused by the lack of calcium and specific bone materials and can lead to brittle bones and possible fractures.
+Performing the test is quick, easy, and painless.
 Practically no preparation is needed before the imaging exam.